 The walls are dressed in whitewashed metro tiles and the interiors are stylishly understated.
 Meanwhile, the menus have a range of pasta and coffee, along with oodles of craft beers from the continent.
 This is also a top choice for nipping in for a takeaway if you’re staying on the south side of the Vistula River.

-Okay, so you might need to venture out of the city centre and to the suburban village of Wegrzce for En Plato (it’s about 20 minutes on the bus), but boy is it worth it!
-Cushiony dough and juicy buffalo mozzarella is just the start of the story, because the kitchen also has an official DOC cert for the creation of bona fide Neapolitan pies, and countless accolades for maestro pizza making.
-The joint itself is small and cosy, boasting a local vibe that’s away from the major tourist spots.
-Warszawska 170, 32-087 Bibice, Krakow, +48 517 554 256
+Okay, so you might need to venture out of the city centre and to the suburban village of Wegrzce for La Zagara Specialità Italiane but it could just be worth it!
+Cushiony dough and juicy buffalo mozzarella is all part of the parcel, and the joint occupies the same building that one of the OGs of the Neapolitan pizza scene in the city once did (it was known as El Plato and the best piazzolo in southern Poland plied his trade there, some say).
+The joint itself is small and cozy, boasting a local vibe that’s away from the major tourist spots.

 N’Pizza popped up in a new-build on the corner of Rajska Street around the end of 2018.
 Locals were glad to see that the sign and design looked suspiciously similar to that of Nolio (see above).
 Suddenly: What do you know?
 There’s bouncy dough and buffalo mozzarella aplenty.